eZmaxinc/eZmax-SDK-go/docs/CommonResponseErrorSTemporaryFileUrl.md

 NewCommonResponseErrorSTemporaryFileUrlWithDefaults instantiates a new CommonResponseErrorSTemporaryFileUrl object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetSErrorMessage

+`func (o *CommonResponseErrorSTemporaryFileUrl) GetSErrorMessage() string`

+GetSErrorMessage returns the SErrorMessage field if non-nil, zero value otherwise.

+### GetSErrorMessageOk

+`func (o *CommonResponseErrorSTemporaryFileUrl) GetSErrorMessageOk() (*string, bool)`

+GetSErrorMessageOk returns a tuple with the SErrorMessage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSErrorMessage

+`func (o *CommonResponseErrorSTemporaryFileUrl) SetSErrorMessage(v string)`

+SetSErrorMessage sets SErrorMessage field to given value.

+### GetEErrorCode

+`func (o *CommonResponseErrorSTemporaryFileUrl) GetEErrorCode() FieldEErrorCode`

+GetEErrorCode returns the EErrorCode field if non-nil, zero value otherwise.

+### GetEErrorCodeOk

+`func (o *CommonResponseErrorSTemporaryFileUrl) GetEErrorCodeOk() (*FieldEErrorCode, bool)`

+GetEErrorCodeOk returns a tuple with the EErrorCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEErrorCode

+`func (o *CommonResponseErrorSTemporaryFileUrl) SetEErrorCode(v FieldEErrorCode)`

+SetEErrorCode sets EErrorCode field to given value.

 ### GetSTemporaryFileUrl